KatherineMichel/the-i-need-coffee-shop-website/README.md

-# The I Need Coffee Shop Website
+# The I Need Coffee!
+Shop Website

 A Bootstrap prototype; See gh-pages branch for files